May 2025 North Shore Milwaukee Events

 Glendale

 Music Bingo at Sprecher Brewery – Every Friday evening in May, 6:00–8:00 PM at Sprecher Brewery (Glendale).
 A weekly family-friendly bingo night with a musical twist.
 Participants of all ages can play bingo for free while enjoying Sprecher’s craft sodas and food (the brewery is famous for its root beer).
 The atmosphere is casual and fun – a great indoor option if spring weather doesn’t cooperate.
-Prizes are often awarded to bingo winners, and kids are welcome with parents (the venue is a brewery restaurant).
-No registration required; just show up Friday nights to join the music-themed bingo competition
+Prizes are often awarded to bingo winners, and kids are welcome with parents.

 Fox Point & River Hills